biswajitpaul01/ng-tuts/notes.md

             - *NgSwitchDefault
         3. NgFor
     3. Attribute Directive: It is used to change the behaviour or the appearance of different elements, and these elements act as an attribute for the DOM elements.
-        1. NgStyle
+        1. NgStyle: adds and removes a set of HTML styles
-        2. NgClass
+        2. NgClass: adds and removes a set of CSS classes
-        3. NgModel
+        3. NgModel: adds two-way data binding to an HTML form element.

 ## Lifecycle Hooks
     constructor